Pondidum/pondidum.github.io/_posts/2015-03-28-problems-with-and-solutions-to-repositories.md

 ---
 layout: post
 title: The problems with and solutions to Repositories
-tags: design code cqrs architecture
+tags: design cqrs architecture
 ---